UniMath/agda-unimath/src/foundation/functoriality-cartesian-product-types.lagda.md

 ### The functorial action of products on arrows

+Given a pair of [morphisms of arrows](foundation.morphisms-arrows.md) `α : f → g` and `β : h → i`, there is an induced morphism of arrows `α × β : f × h → g × i` and this construction is functorial.

 ```agda
 module _
   {l1 l2 l3 l4 l5 l6 l7 l8 : Level}